 Our main forum for communication is a Yahoo email loop.
 When you join the team, you will be invited to join the Yahoo group and asked to follow the discussions there.

 Priority registration for the 2018-19 competition season is now closed.
 While there is still room on our teams for new members, team placement will be subject to availability and team needs.
 Please fill out our online application or contact us for more information on how to join.
 Non-refundable team fees are due by the first meeting in September.
 No events will be assigned to your child until team fees are paid.
 Please consider your commitment seriously.
 Your child will become part of a team, and will be assigned events with other students.
 While we recognize unexpected circumstances can arise, a team member leaving during the season affects multiple event partners as well as the team as a whole.

 Your children (and you) will get an amazing science education and team experience!
 Students participating in Science Olympiad develop exceptional problem solving, test taking, and construction skills.
 They also learn research techniques, test taking strategies, and teamwork.
 In most cases, you will find even younger students covering college-level information in their study area.

 We have seen bored and unmotivated students become invested in their subjects and work harder than they ever have before.
 We have also seen advanced, science-hungry students finally being challenged and finding camaraderie among like-minded peers.
 We have several graduated seniors (now college students) who are grateful for the study skills they learned, as well as having Science Olympiad on their transcript.
 What can Science Olympiad do for your family?
 Join us and find out!

-To learn more about the benefits of Science Olympiad, please email@example.com.
+To learn more about the benefits of Science Olympiad, please contact us or email us at email@example.com.
 To talk to a former Homeschool Science Colorado competitor, email us at firstname.lastname@example.org.